EricGebhart/wp-md/README.md

 For me that was `gen-posts -u eric -d ericgebhart`

+Or like this if you want to extract your pages into a different place:

+`gen-posts -u <username> -d <databasename> -q select_pages.sql -w wp_pages -m md_pages`

+Or if you don't want to query again but want to reconvert:

+`gen-posts -n`

+For help:

+`gen-posts -h`

 With my measly 22 posts this runs in a second or two.
-Then I have to check them all, edit any weirdness and add annoying things to the 'convert.sed' script.
+Then I have to check them all, edit any weirdness and add annoying things to the `convert.sed` script.

 There is _help_.  `gen-posts -h` to get a verbose explanation.